mub2332/FIT-Honors-Monash/docs/SoftwareQualityAssurancePlan.md

 - Step 1: If defects is found, record the defect, its result and test case ID which related to in defect document.
 - Step 2: Attempt to fix the error.
-- Step 3: retest with the test case ID which found the defect.
+- Step 3: Retest with the test case ID which found the defect.
 - Step 4: If there are still defect found, repeat Step 1.

 ##### Release Control

+- To deploy the software, a list of release control activities must be conducted.
+- Every version of the software that is planned to be released must have a version on it.
+- Every version of the software must be backed up properly in case of any future issues that restoration of data is required.
-- Release management plan with appropriate version history that will make sure test execution for all modification in that release
+- Before deploying the new version of the software, the software must ensure that all the test cases (including user acceptance testing) for all modification in the release passed without any issues.

-- Make sure all the testing is done before the team release the latest version of the software.

 ##### Review and Approvals

 - All of the documents defined in the testing strategy have to be reviewed by all members from each teams and system admins before each iteration begins or when there is any improvement can be made.
-As the client mentioned at the beginning, the software must have a standard quality and every test cases must meet the ideal requirement given by the client, therefore in this project, the client is also able to review and make any comments on the testing strategy.
+- As the client mentioned at the beginning, the software must have a standard quality and every test cases must meet the ideal requirement given by the client, therefore in this project, the client is also able to review and make any comments on the testing strategy.
 - Any changes on the testing strategy must be recorded at the start of the testing strategy document.
 The changes must have an approved date and approver name attached on it for the ease of future reference.

 #### 8. Organization